How to Scare a Text Scammer: Tips and Tricks for Staying Safe in 2023

 Staying informed about the latest scam techniques and trends is crucial in recognizing and avoiding potential threats.
 Scammers are constantly evolving their methods, employing social engineering attacks like phishing, vishing, and smishing, and using advanced techniques such as spoofing to make their messages appear authentic.

-To recognize potential threats, exercise caution when receiving unsolicited messages, especially those that request personal information or monetary funds.
+To recognise potential threats, exercise caution when receiving unsolicited messages, especially those that request personal information or monetary funds.
 Be mindful of messages containing spelling or grammar mistakes, originating from unknown numbers or email addresses, or those that include urgent demands or warnings.
 Additionally, always double-check the content of your own message before sending it to ensure it doesn’t unintentionally share sensitive information.

 If you receive a suspicious message, refrain from responding, delete the message, and report it to the appropriate authorities.